What is Arizona's Move Over law?

 What if I can't move over?

 The law recognizes that sometimes it is not safe or possible to move over because of traffic conditions or because a second lane does not exist.
-In those situations, slow down to a recommended 20 mph below the posted speed limit and proceed with caution.
+In those situations, slow down and proceed with caution.
 Watch for people or objects that could enter your travel lane, and be prepared to stop.

 How does the Move Over law differ from yielding the right of way to emergency vehicles?